Change Security & Privacy General preferences on Mac

 Select to require users to authenticate with a password when they log in after restarting the Mac.
 This feature isn’t available if FileVault is turned on.

-Allow your Apple Watch to unlock your Mac
+Allow your Apple Watch to unlock apps and your Mac

-Use your Apple Watch (instead of entering your password) to unlock your Mac when you wake it from an idle state.
-See Unlock your Mac with Apple Watch.
+Use your Apple Watch (instead of entering your password) to unlock apps when they require a password and unlock your Mac when you wake it from an idle state.
+See Unlock your Mac and approve requests with Apple Watch.

 This option is available only if your Mac supports Auto Unlock.